Aguero retires following heart problem

 His final contribution for Argentina came at the summer's Copa America, a substitute appearance in the quarter-final victory over Ecuador as La Albiceleste went on to win the trophy for the first time in 28 years.

-Analysis - 'Unfinished business in Argentina but a magnificent legacy'
+'Unfinished business in Argentina but a magnificent legacy'

 South American football expert Tim Vickery